2025 Jeonbuk Hyundai Motors season

-The 2025 Jeonbuk Hyundai Motors season is their 32nd season in existence, and the 30th consecutive season in the K League 1.
-In addition to the league, the club will compete in the 2025 Korea Cup and in the 2024–25 AFC Champions League Two knock-out stage.
+The 2025 Jeonbuk Hyundai Motors season was their 32nd season in existence, and the 30th consecutive season in the K League 1.
+In addition to the league, the club competed in the 2025 Korea Cup and in the knock-out stage of the 2024–25 AFC Champions League Two.
+Jeonbuk Hyundai Motors earned a domestic double, winning their 10th league title and sixth cup triumph.